poult-lab/daily-word/english_words_ learning.md

 [n] a gas cooker/fire/furnace/oven/ring/stove.

 "a particular type of gas or mixture of gases used as fuel for heating and cooking"

-07.consultant [kənˈsʌltənt]

-{~ (on sth)}

-[noun] firm of management consultants.

-"a person who knows a lot about a particular subject and is employed to give advice about it to other people"